BubbleTrouble14/react-native-nitro-zlib/README.md

-Certainly!
-Here's the raw markdown for you to copy directly into a .md file:

 # React Native Nitro Zlib

 React Native implementation of Zlib compression library.
 It's written in TypeScript and has direct bindings to a Zlib C++ library.
 The primary function of this implementation is to provide fast and efficient compression and decompression capabilities.